-Like the Common Morel this species has some variants, so again size and colour can vary from mushroom to mushroom.
+Like other Morels this species has some variants, so again size and colour can vary from mushroom to mushroom.
+Must be cooked before consumption.

 |Common Names||Black Morel|